 - Not optimized for specific use cases

-- Highest performance per core
+- High performance per core

-- Ideal for compute-intensive workloads
+- Ideal for compute-intensive workloads and HPC

 - Higher cost

-- Ideal for in-memory databases
+- Ideal for in-memory databases such as SAP HANA

 - Optimized for ML training and inference